keeea/Parking-Demand-in-SF/final_writeup_draft_Sisun.md

 ## 7. Conclusions

 In this project, we applied linear regression model and poisson regression model in predicting the on-street parking demands in San Francisco.
+Our linear model reaches a R2 of …, while the poisson model’s R2 is …. {briefly describe the model choice}.

+Based on our model, SFMTA can more easily predict the demand of on-street parking, and adjust the parking fee rate in advance to prevent on-street parking from being overpriced or underpriced, so as to increase their revenue as well as reduce negative externalities brought by lack of parking lots.

+In the future, we can keep improving the model accuracy by importing feature data with higher spatial and temporal resolution.
+Other relevant feature data can also be applied to the model, which will probably add to model accuracy as well.